MateuszLegiec/strength_progress_react/README.md

 # Strength Progress React

-Front-end of StrengthProgress - application used to collect, monitor, and visualize data from user training sessions.
+Frontend of StrengthProgress - application used to collect, monitor, and visualize data from user training sessions.

 [Link](https://github.com/MateuszLegiec/strength_progress_kotlin) to backend repository